mikegowen/react-starter/README.md

 > Would you like to install them now with npm?

 Choose: "Yes"

+ESLint will then prompt you to install the required dependedncies to support the choces you’ve made.
+Choose "Yes".

 ## Edit the .eslintrc.json file that was created